 Step 4: Create a Feature Vector

 As we saw in the previous step, computing the eigenvectors and ordering them by their eigenvalues in descending order, allow us to find the principal components in order of significance.
 In this step, what we do is, to choose whether to keep all these components or discard those of lesser significance (of low eigenvalues), and form with the remaining ones a matrix of vectors that we call Feature vector.

 So, the feature vector is simply a matrix that has as columns the eigenvectors of the components that we decide to keep.
 This makes it the first step towards dimensionality reduction, because if we choose to keep only p eigenvectors (components) out of n, the final data set will have only p dimensions.

 Continuing with the example from the previous step, we can either form a feature vector with both of the eigenvectors v1 and v2:

 Or discard the eigenvector v2, which is the one of lesser significance, and form a feature vector with v1 only:

 Discarding the eigenvector v2 will reduce dimensionality by 1, and will consequently cause a loss of information in the final data set.
-But given that v2 was carrying only 4% of the information, the loss will be therefore not important and we will still have 96% of the information that is carried by v1.
+But given that v2 was carrying only 4 percent of the information, the loss will be therefore not important and we will still have 96 percent of the information that is carried by v1.

 So, as we saw in the example, it’s up to you to choose whether to keep all the components or discard the ones of lesser significance, depending on what you are looking for.
 Because if you just want to describe your data in terms of new variables (principal components) that are uncorrelated without seeking to reduce dimensionality, leaving out lesser significant components is not needed.